-Everything you need to know about USDA loans
+USDA home loans: all you need to know about rural development loans

-When talk turns to buying a new home, the emphasis is often on the suburbs, small towns and the plentiful housing stock available in bustling urban areas.
-However, what sometimes gets lost in the conversation are the rolling acres deep in the country, sparsely populated areas far away from the frenetic pace of modern life that have their own unique charm, terrain and communities: rural America.
+When talk turns to buying a new home, the emphasis is often on the suburbs, small towns and the plentiful housing stock available in bustling urban areas, but with the help of a USDA home loan, you might find it easier to make your home in a more rural area.
+Rolling acres deep in the country, sparsely populated areas far away from the frenetic pace of modern life have their own unique charm.

-The nation’s countryside has a durable appeal and plenty of admirers, and thanks to a program created by the federal government, its own specially designed home mortgage loans called USDA loans.
+The nation’s countryside has a durable appeal and plenty of admirers, and thanks to a program created by the federal government, its own specially designed home mortgage loans called rural development loans (from the United Stated Department of Agriculture).
 For qualified individuals, these loans can help facilitate the affordable and easy acquisition of clean, livable rural homes.

 What is a USDA home loan?